nguyenhphilip/pn-blog/content/blog/Growth Now.md

   - /photos/sunrise.JPG
 ---

-I am often thinking about the next thing and the big captial F future, but I finally feel like I’ve come to accept that this is now my life - grad school, learning, simple living.
+I am often thinking about the next thing and the big capital F future, but I finally feel like I’ve come to accept that this is now my life - grad school, learning, simple living.
 It's the first time I feel free without needing to run or be in constant motion.

 It's always been easier for me to throw myself into new situations rather than commit to a singular path.
 It was what I grew up with.
 To commit meant losing 'options', which younger me was unwilling to sacrifice, but really I was just scared.
 Scared of falling into the wrong job, relationship, life.
-Scared of wasting time and becoming someone who I didn't want to become, even though I had only the slighest glimpse of what that was.
+Scared of wasting time and becoming someone who I didn't want to become, even though I had only the slightest glimpse of what that was.

 These fears are somewhat founded, but to live your life this way is to be trapped by stories that no longer serve you.
 The real, honest-to-truth freedom lies in committing to a path you have chosen and refined, even when things get hard and feel uncertain.
 It's a road only you yourself decide to pave, without the full knowledge of where it may take you.